LearnersGuild/partners/Operating-Model/Holacracy/Finer-Points-of-Holacracy.md

 # Holacracy Nuances

+For some short videos on practicing Holacracy, check out the [Kung Fu of Holacracy series](http://www.clearerpathsconsulting.com/kung-fu-of-holacracy/).

 ## When to use accountabilities vs. domains or policies.

 When thinking of how to resolve your governance tension, it is difficult to decide between using an accountability, a policy, or a domain to resolve it.
 Hopefully this guide should shed some light on this issue.